JUST2CE-WP5/JUST2CE-WP5/README.md

 1. To develop a formal model or set of models to simulate and compare alternative circular economy practices, policies, and transition scenarios.

 This is the **official repository** for the input-output stock-flow consistent models developed in WP5.
+Main contributors are Josè Bruno Ramos Torres Fevereiro, Andrea Genovese, Oriol Valles Codina, and [Marco Veronese Passarella](https://github.com/marcoverpas).